The /etc/motd and /etc/issue files Explained

 Key points

-- These messages display on CLI.
+- The shell displays these messages only on CLI.
 Users will not see these messages before and after a graphical login.

-- The /etc/issue file is normally used to display a login message or banner.
+- The /etc/issue file is typically used to display a login message or banner.

 - The /etc/motd file is generally used to display an issue, security policy, or message.

 - These messages are global.
-These messages will display to all users at the CLI prompt.
+These messages will be displayed to all users at the CLI prompt.

 - Only a privileged user (such as root) can edit these files.